 - The Ministry of Foreign Affairs of the Republic of Armenia and the Ministry of Foreign Affairs of Georgia will continue the regular exchange of information on possibility of further development of the legal framework between the two States.

-- Considering that the discussions over the Draft agreement between the Government of the Republic of Armenia and the Government of Georgia on the Mutual Recognition and Protection of Geographical Indications (Appellations of origin) have been suspended for a long period, in case of a mutual interest expressed by the relevant authorities of the two States, the Parties may resume negotiations on the elaboration of a new draft
+- Considering that the discussions over the Draft agreement between the Government of the Republic of Armenia and the Government of Georgia on the Mutual Recognition and Protection of Geographical Indications (Appellations of origin) have been suspended for a long period, in case of a mutual interest expressed by the relevant authorities of the two States, the Parties may resume negotiations on the elaboration of a new draft.

 2. Cooperation in the Field of Consular Service